yume-chan/vscode-svn/svn/note.md

 Note: `->` is used to get a pointer's member, `Local<T>` is a pointer, thus you need `->`, not `.` or `::`.

 Note: **MAYBE** `context` is from `isolate->GetCurrentContext();`

+Also, lots of (and more and more) operations need `context` as well, so you should also get it at the beginning of methods.

 ### Use libuv to execute methods non-blocking